erolrecep/Notes/Python_Virtualenv_4_OpenCV.md

 **Step 1:**
  - Install Python (preffered way for Mac OsX is brew install python3)
- - Install Pip (Comes with brew installation otherwise install from https://pypi.python.org/pypi/pip)
+ - Install Pip (Comes with brew installation otherwise install from [here](https://pypi.python.org/pypi/pip))
  - Install Python Virtualenv Virtualenvwrapper with Pip (pip install --upgrade virtualenv virtualenvwrapper)

 **Step 2:**
  - Install OpenCV.
-(There is an excellent explanation on this web site. https://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/)
+(There is an excellent explanation on this [web site](https://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/). )

 **Step 3:**
  - Create virtualenv for Python Image Processing (mkvirtualenv PyImage) -> This will be saved to your ~/.virtualenvs folder.